sc2kfix/.github/profile/README.md

 ## Contributing
 We welcome all kinds of reverse engineering and programming knowledge!
 You can open a pull request or issue on any of our repositories if you have a bug to report, a suggestion to make, or a fix or feature to contribute.
 For code contributions, please note that all official builds of the plugin are made using Visual Studio 2022 with C++14 compatibility.

+The sc2kfix plugin itself is under the terms of the [MIT license](https://github.com/sc2kfix/sc2kfix/blob/main/LICENSE).
+The sc2k-reverse project is under the terms of the [Creative Commons Attribution-ShareAlike 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).

+_Please remember that SimCity 2000 is a copyrighted work of Maxis, a division of Electronic Arts.
+The sc2kfix project does not endorse piracy or intellectual property theft.
+Please do not upload any copyrighted works to any sc2kfix project repository, as this could put the legal state of the project in peril._